 The calibrated level 2 autocorrelation domain data are analysed by the software package GUISDAP.
-GUISDAP runs under Matlab® and stores the results temporarily in Matlab version 6 or higher .mat files.
-These contain much information but are not archived once the results have been converted to NCAR files for Madrigal.
-GUISDAP also stores information files and an overview plot for each run
+GUISDAP runs under Matlab® and stores the result in Matlab version 6 or higher .mat files.
+GUISDAP also stores information files and an overview plot for each run.
+After completed analysis the results are also archived as HDF5 files in EISCAT- and Madrigal-specific formats.

 The Madrigal database is the authoritative archive of level 3 data.
 Metadata in Madrigal are based on text files indexing the experiments.
-The order and numbering of these files change every time data are added, so it is highly advisable to use the Madrigal APIs or web GUI to retrieve (meta)data from the Madrigal system.
-Documentation is available at http://madrigal.haystack.mit.edu/madrigal/madContents.html.
+The order and numbering of these files may change every time data are added, so it is highly advisable to use the Madrigal APIs or web GUI to retrieve (meta)data from the Madrigal system.
+Documentation is available at http://madrigal.haystack. mit.edu/madrigal/madContents.html.